JoshM33k/CommentRiders/content/about/index.md

 ## Who We Are

 Hi!
-We're Josh Meek "the ¨ber Geek" and Toby Tobes!
+We're Josh Meek "the Über Geek" and Toby Tobes!
 We've been friends for a really long time, and bonded over our mutual love of pro wrestling, Power Rangers, and punk rock.

 ## What We've Done